 \subsection{Response theory}

 We would like to make sure that the effective theory given in Eq.~\eqref{eq_parton_theory} gives the correct Hall conductivity and Wen-Zee shift.
-As a side result, we will derive theories introduced in Ref.~\cite{Goldman18} and \cite{wang2019dirac}.
+As a side result, we derive theories introduced in Refs.~\cite{Goldman18, wang2019dirac}.